 Installing antivirus software is one of the simplest ways to protect your computers and the network they’re part of.
 Many antivirus software brands are out there, each designed to operate in different market segments.
 Small and medium-sized businesses can find affordable solutions that protect their end-users and servers from malware and unauthorized connections.

 Use a VPN for Secure Communications

 Many companies rely on a mobile workforce that travels to remote locations to conduct business.
 This can include salespeople, mobile technicians, and executives that need to attend meetings in different cities and countries.
 To maintain a secure communications channel with the office, it’s important to use a Virtual Private Network (VPN).

 A VPN creates a secure tunnel between clients and servers and encrypts all data between the two parties.
 Anyone trying to eavesdrop and intercept your communications will only see unreadable characters that they won’t be able to use.

 You would think that, by now, the average business owner would have a much better grasp of online security, but, sadly, people use weak passwords all the time.
 Passwords like 123456 or the classic password123 are still very popular.

-The scripts and malware that hackers use to target logins work from a database containing all of the most commonly used passwords.
-If you use a weak password for any kind of account, that account is far more likely to be compromised.
+Hackers use scripts and malware to target logins from databases containing all the most commonly used passwords.
+If you use a weak password for any account, that account is far more likely to be compromised.
 User training is an effective way to stress the importance of password strength and security to your employees.
-Enforcing a password policy can also ensure that members of your staff are not using weak passwords or reusing the same passwords over and over again.
+Enforcing a strong password policy can also ensure that staff members are not using weak passwords or reusing the same passwords repeatedly.